drminnaar/react-clicker/README.md

 * webpack setup and configuration
 * eslint setup and configuration
 * SCSS setup and configuration
+* How to run application in a Docker container

 ... | ...
 --- | ---